 The difference between the schoolteacher’s instruction method and that of the 1:1 tutor is the varied needs of the schoolteacher’s class; with so many levels and needs, teachers tend to instruct towards the middle, leaving some kids craving more and others confused, even frustrated.
-The personal reading tutor, focused only on your child, can bring content-rich transformative learning to the table.
+The private reading tutor, focused only on your child, can bring content-rich transformative learning to the table.
 The tutor is a great cheerleader, too.

 Small Group Tutoring

 Cheering for a small team of struggling readers can be a more affordable tutoring option, however.
-Often, reading tutors can ably group struggling readers into small groups of similar age and reading needs.
+Often, reading tutors can ability group struggling readers into small groups of similar age and reading needs.
 This occurs in the classroom setting, too, but the groups are usually larger, and the tutoring time may be abrupt or interrupted.

 The small reading tutor group configuration has been around longer than those old-time Dick and Jane books!
 There’s a good reason for this.
 Learning is a social activity, so the group tutoring option takes advantage of peers, learning is enriched with each student’s perspectives.
-And, as a team, the struggling readers compete while they also cheer one another’s successe
+And, as a team, the struggling readers compete while they also cheer one another’s successes.

 Take the first step